 What is a serial dilution

-A serial dilution is a kind of solution dilution.
+A serial dilution is a kind of solution dilution: if you need to refresh the topic, visit our solution dilution calculator.
 A more exact serial dilution definition is that it is a stepwise dilution of a solution, that is repeated a certain number of times and in which the concentration decreases with each step.
-The dilution factor calculator at each step does not have to be constant, but it is for this calculator.
+The dilution factor calculated at each step does not have to be constant, but it is for this tool**.
 Serial dilutions have many uses that are mainly related to chemistry and biology.

 It may be useful to you if we elucidate some of the terms in this serial dilution calculator: